 The problem with the word "ableism" is that it's predicated on the medical model.
 The "blame it on their brain/body" individualised perspective of disability should be consigned to the history books and instead we need to focus on dealing with disabling barriers - from architectural to financial - that make life difficult/impossible for disabled people.

 The word "racism" refers to discrimination on the grounds of race.
 Everyone has a race and anyone can be discriminated against because of it.
-Though it's far rarer for white people to be victims of racism than anyone else; it does sometimes happen and there have been legal precedents set in the UK by white people bringing discrimination claims under Race Relations Act.
+Again, one might argue that it's not truly possible for a white person to be a victim of racism in a society geared to the benefit of white people.
+But it's hypothetically, and legally, possible.
+There have been legal precedents set in the UK by white people bringing discrimination claims under Race Relations Act.